Catering Cost in San Francisco: Full-Service Pricing Guide

 What is the average catering cost in San Francisco?

-How much should I budget per person for a full-service event?
+What is the average catering cost per person for a full-service event?

 What’s included in a typical full-service catering quote?